brecode/sfc-controller/topologies/vxlanmesh/l2mp/vxlanl2mp.md

 The yaml file looks like:
 ```
 sfc_controller_config_version: 2
-description: 3 node with 1 nic port, host-host vxlan overlay, vnf on each node
+description: 3 node with 1 nic port, host-host vxlan mesh, vnf on each node

 system_parameters:
   ipam_pools: